 Yes, you can certainly smash an old mirror that you have if you are not superstitious (we aren’t!) but if you don’t want to do that, there are so many crafting options out there that you can buy that are smaller and may not require smashing.
 But adding those reflective pieces will add dazzle and sparkle to your geode resin art that will have you oohing and ahhing.
 Check out the assortment of shapes and sizes of mirrors I found here!

-Are you feeling inspired for some ideas yet?
-Because we sure are!!!
-Don’t worry if you can’t dig our your old marble collection though.
-I wouldn’t want to smash my childhood memories and lose my marbles! (hehe) Instead, grab some for a great price right here.
-Plus, these ones come in a really cute tin marble canister!
+Don’t worry if you can’t dig out your old marble collection though.
+I wouldn’t want to smash my childhood memories and lose my marbles! (hehe) Instead, grab some for a great price.

 If you can get your hands on a jewelry-making kit like the one below, you will have a super diverse choice of items you can use.
-From the tiny metal clasps and rings for some interesting and unique details to the bead and the stones used, your imagination is the only thing that will limit you on this one.
+From the tiny metal clasps and rings for some interesting and unique details, to the beads and the stones used, your imagination is the only thing that will limit you.

 You might be thinking of using gold, silver or rose gold leaf already in your geode resin art.
 But I bet you were not thinking of it being used like this: find some small pebbles and stones from the yard or the road and use your glue stick or modge podge to give them a light coating.
 Then roll them in gold leaf, using a stiff bristle paint brush to make sure you push the leafing into every crevice of the rocks.
 Now it looks like you are using tiny actual pieces of gold in the pour!

 Fish tank embellishments make fantastic geodes.
 The bottoms of fish tanks are always covered in this beautiful rocky substance that would be amazing for you geode resin art piece.
 Blues, green, hot pink and sparkly black too!
 There are so many different colors you can get.